Risk Awareness in HTN Planning: A Framework of HTN Planning with Uncertainty and Risk

-A \textit{HTN planning problem} is a 3-tuple $P=\langle s_0, tn_0,D\rangle$, where $s_0$ is the initial state, $tn_0$ is a task network, called \textit{initial task network}, and $D$ is a planning domain consisting of a set of \textit{operators} and \textit{methods}.
-A {\em task network} is a pair $\langle T_n,\prec\rangle$, where $T_n$ is a set of tasks and $\prec$ is a partial order over $T_n$.
-Tasks in $T_n$ can be either primitive or compound.
-A task is {\em primitive} if it can be accomplished directly by an operator $o=\ \tuple{pt(o),pre(o),\mathit{eff(o)}}$, where $pt(o),pre(o),$ and $\mathit{eff(o)}$ are the operator's name, precondition, and effects, respectively.
-The operator's name is identical to the primitive task that can be executed by this operator.
+A task can be either primitive $t_p(\tau_p) \in T_p$ or compound $t_c(\tau_c) \in T_c$, where $\tau_p$ and $\tau_c$ are lists of terms, and $t_p$ and $t_c$ are the names of primitive task and compound task, respectively.
+A task is {\em primitive} if it can be accomplished directly by an operator $o=\ \tuple{pt(o),pre(o),\mathit{eff(o)}}$, where $pt(o), pre(o),$ and $\mathit{eff(o)}$ are the operator's parameterised name, precondition, and effects, respectively.
+The operator's parameterised name $pt(o) = t_p(\tau_p)$ is identical to the primitive task that can be executed by this operator.
 There is a one-to-one mapping between operators and primitive tasks.
-A task is said to be {\em compound} if it must be decomposed into smaller sub-tasks using a method $m=\tuple{ct(m),pre(m),tn(m)}$, where $ct(m),pre(m)$ and $tn(m)$ are the method's name, precondition and the method's task network, respectively.
-The method's name represents the compound task it can decompose.
+A task is said to be {\em compound} if it must be decomposed into further primitive and compound sub-tasks using a method $m=\tuple{ct(m),tn(m)}$, where $ct(m)$ and $tn(m)$ are the method's parameterised name and the method's task network, respectively.
+The method's parameterised name is equal to the compound task that can be decomposed by this method, i.e., $ct(m)= t_c(\tau_c)$.
 One compound task can be decomposed by multiple methods.
-In state-based HTN planning, the planning process starts by decomposing the initial task network and continues until all compound tasks are decomposed.
-Decomposing a compound task requires that at least one of the methods that can decompose it be \emph{applicable}, i.e., the precondition of the method is fulfilled in the current state of the world.
-Similarly, executing a primitive task requires that the corresponding operator be applicable.
-The solution to $P$ is a plan $\pi = \tuple{o_1, o_2, \ldots, o_n}$ which equates to a set of operators applicable to the initial state and can accomplish the initial task network.

-Since HTN planning constructs form a hierarchical structure, intuitively, they can be represented using graphs.
-This representation makes it easier for us to extend the classical HTN planning framework and to incorporate risks and uncertainties by mapping it to established techniques in decision making, such as decision trees, as we explain later.
-So, to represent domain descriptions, we adapt the definition of the Task Decomposition Graph (TDG) from~\cite{elkawkagy2012improving}.
-TDG is a graph in which vertices represent both tasks and methods, and the directed edges go from a task vertex to all method vertices that can decompose it and from a method vertex to all task vertices in its task network.